zotona/sbs/README.md

 If your device fails to boot, read the "To manually undo everything SBS has done to your device" chapter below.

-- This has only been tested on AOKP_jflte_kitkat_nightly_2014-05-24 (AOKP based on 4.4.2 on Samsung S4 - I9505), but probably works with all CM11 based KitKat roms.
+- *The beta version* has only been tested on AOKP_jflte_kitkat_nightly_2014-05-24 (AOKP based on 4.4.2 on Samsung S4 - I9505), but probably works with most CM11 based KitKat roms.
 (And possibly some KitKat stock ROMs)
+- *The alpha version" has only been tested on Nexus 5 - GPE5.0.1 and CM12 on SGS4/I9505
+   (cm-12-20150308-NIGHTLY-jfltexx.zip), but probably works with other CM12 based AOSP Lollipopp roms.
 - If the phone hangs, reboot it.
 - I use it with a bluetooth mouse and have watched hours and hours of movies with it (mostly when flying).